xhh6fb/DS2022/labs/lab4-s3.md

 ## Create and Configure an S3 Bucket

-1. From either the Learner Lab terminal web page OR your local terminal, list any existing buckets (there should be none):
+1. From either the VS Code or your local terminal, list any existing buckets (there should be none):

     ```
     aws s3 ls